xeoron/YearsOfInterest/README.md

 Usage Example

-    sudo ./install_yoi.sh  <-- to install it on MacOS yearsOfInterest [amount-of-money] [interest-rate] [years]
+    sudo ./install_yoi.sh  <-- to install it on MacOS yearsOfInterest [amount-of-money] [interest-rate] [years] [tax rate]
+        Note:
+         Interest and tax rate are in decimal form.
+         Tax rate is optional.
-        note: If years is left out, it assumes 30 years by default
+         If years is left out, it assumes 30 years by default

      yearsOfInterest 100 0.05 2  --> $100.00 growing at 5% for 2 years yields 110.25 dollars!
+     yearsOfInterest 100 0.08 5  --> $100.00 growing at 8% for 5 years yields 146.93 dollars!
+     yearsOfInterest 100 0.08 5 0.35   --> $100.00 growing at 8% for 5 years yields 95.51 dollars!